kapilsinha/terminal_c1_game/python-algo/README.md

 B. Attack through left -> barricade the middle and delete the filters on left
 C. Attack through right -> symmetrical to attack through left
 D. Unique thing (similar to the “drive-by” thing in MadroxFactor vs Raptor)

+## Misc Notes
+* Don't add print statements to the code!
+This causes errors.
+If necessary, use the debug_write function.
+* Don't push changes to the executables in the scripts repository